GabrielCdev/clone-feedback_fish/README.md

-# clone-feedback_fish
+# Feedback Fish Clone
-Feedback Fish (https://feedback.fish/) clone, using Vue 3 and Tailwind CSS
+Using Docker, Vue3 and Tailwind CSS